imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 Now the question is how cluster operators and `worker nodes` connect to the `control plane` ?
 Well, they both use the public endpoint (public IP).
-We can check that if we take a look at the `kubernetes` service inside the cluster.
-We'll see an endpoint with a public IP address.
-Note that is the same IP adsress from the public endpoint.
+We can check that if we look at the `kubernetes` service inside the cluster.
+We will see an endpoint with a public IP address.
+Note that it is the same IP address from the public endpoint.

 ```bash
 az aks get-credentials --resource-group rg-aks-public --name aks-cluster